genevalab/c4L_phylogenetics/README.md

 ```
 #!/bin/bash
-#SBATCH --partition=p_ccib_1   			# which partition to run the job, options are in the Amarel guide
+#SBATCH --partition=cmain   			# which partition to run the job, options are in the Amarel guide
-#SBATCH --exclude=gpuc001,gpuc002,halc068,memc001,hal0287,hal0288	# exclude CCIB GPUs and large mem nodes
-# --constraint=oarc			# excludes owned nodes on main
+#SBATCH --constraint=oarc			# excludes owned nodes on cmain
 #SBATCH --job-name=mrB	 			# job name for listing in queue
 #SBATCH --output=slurm-%j-%x.out
 #SBATCH --mem=10G				# memory to allocate in Mb